-I expect to complete my PhD in Public Policy & International Affairs in 2020, and I also have a BS in Atmospheric & Oceanic Science and an MS in Civil & Environmental Engineering.
+I completed my PhD in Public Policy & International Affairs in 2021 from the Science, Technology and Environmental Policy (STEP) Program at the Princeton School of Public and International Affairs.
+I also have a BS in Atmospheric & Oceanic Science and an MS in Civil & Environmental Engineering.

 D.J.
 Rasmussen, M.K.
 Buchanan, R.E.
 Kopp, and M. Oppenheimer: A flood damage allowance framework for coastal protection with deep uncertainty in sea-level rise.
 Earth’s Future. under review

 T. Frederikse, M.K.
 Buchanan, E. Lambert, R.E.
 Kopp, M. Oppenheimer, D.J.
 Rasmussen, and R.S.W. van de Wal: The role of emission scenarios and Antarctica in 21st century extreme water level changes.
 Nature Communications. accepted.